SakthiMahendran/COGNORISEINFOTECH_HACKATHON/README.md

-"# COGNORISEINFOTECH_HACKATHON"
+# COGNORISEINFOTECH_HACKATHON

-Developed in MLOps structure
+## Developed in MLOps Structure

 - DataAnalysis
 - DataPreProcessing
 - ModelSelection
 - ModelTraining

-Selected Model - "RandomForest"
+**Selected Model - "RandomForest"**

-**Justification:**
+### Justification:

-    The top performing Models are
+The top-performing Models are:

 - RandomForest
 - DecisionTree
 - GradientBoostingClassifier

-**RandomForest vs DecisionTree**
+#### RandomForest vs DecisionTree

-    At the end of the "RandomForest" is just a stack of "DecisionTree"....
-So it makes sense to use RandomForest over DecisionTree
+At the end of the day, RandomForest is just a stack of DecisionTree models.
+Therefore, it makes sense to use RandomForest over DecisionTree.

-**RandomForest vs GradientBoostingClassifier**
+#### RandomForest vs GradientBoostingClassifier

-    Even though GradientBoostingClassifier is a good performing it is not good as RandomForest
+Even though GradientBoostingClassifier performs well, it is not as good as RandomForest.

-**Possibility of overfitting**
+#### Possibility of Overfitting

-    The RandomForest gave %100 accuracy on which is a sign of overfitting... though it is though to say check whether the model is overfitted or not without a validation dataset I considered the below factors to choose RandomForest
+The RandomForest achieved 100% accuracy, which could indicate overfitting.
+It is challenging to confirm without a validation dataset.
+Considered factors for choosing RandomForest:

-        - Ensemble methods are generally resistant to overfitting
+- Ensemble methods are generally resistant to overfitting.
-        - I tried by splitting the train data for both training and testing...
-Where the RandomForest didn't give 100% accuracy but though it performed better than other models
+- Experimented with splitting the training data for both training and testing.
+RandomForest didn't achieve 100% accuracy but performed better than other models.